JunoNgx/justjot-frontend/README.md

 Playwright tests are performed separately with each push to the `main` branch as a GitHub Actions workflow.

-It should be noted that Playwright tests are not performed in parallel to avoid the complication of test-specific endpoint interception.

 ### Environment variable

 This application requires the variable `VITE_BACKEND_URL`, which is an url pointing to an appropriate PocketBase instance.